backsofangels/backsofangels.github.io/_posts/2025-12-24-repurposing-an-old-tablet-as-ebook-reader-part-1.md

 ---
 layout: post
-title: "Repurposing an old tablet as ebook reader - Part 1"
+title: Repurposing an old tablet as ebook reader - Part 1
-description: "First step towards turning an old Nexus 7 into a Kobo-like"
+description: First step towards turning an old Nexus 7 into a Kobo-like
-tags: [android, build, tablet, asus, nexus, nougat, aosp, android studio, kotlin, xml]
+tags:
+    - android
+    - build
+    - tablet
+    - asus
+    - nexus
+    - nougat
+    - aosp
+    - android studio
+    - kotlin
+    - xml
-date: 2025-12-24
+date: 2025-12-24T18:00:00.000Z
+slug: repurposing-tablet-ebook-reader-part-1
 ---

 Christmas holidays have begun, and having more free time means also being able to tinker more with stuff